jingxuansd/koay-bot/README.md

 - 🎨 Clean and intuitive user interface
 - ⚡ Fast and responsive interactions
 - 🌐 Works on any website
+- 🔄 Text translation with selection - just select text and click the translate button

 ## Installation